Best Things & Places to Eat in Reykjavik | Iceland Travel Guide

 Oh, and if you don’t have the time to read everything now, why not save this post for later?

-Things & Places to Eat in Reykjavik, Iceland
+Best Things to Eat in Reykjavik, Iceland

 The pylsur (Icelandic hot dog) is one of the most talked-about food in Iceland.
 Practically a local institution.